stacknerd/ioBroker.msghub/docs/modules/MsgRender.md

 ## Design guidelines / invariants (the key rules)

-- Canonical vs. view: never mutate the input message; only add a `display` view.
+- Canonical vs. view: never mutate the input message; return a rendered view.
 - No hidden state: templates are evaluated on-demand; there is no caching or compilation.
 - Graceful degradation: missing metrics/timing do not throw; they resolve to empty output (use `default` if needed).
 - Minimal template language: no loops, no conditions, no function calls; just paths + filters.